force11/scwg-wg4/README.md

 An evolving playground for the work of [FORCE11 SCWG WG4].

-See [this document][requirements] for some high-level thoughts on what this is trying to achieve from at least the standpoint of a tool for meetings.
+See [<cite>Meeting transcripts: towards a more FAIR representation of a scholarly meeting</cite>][requirements] for some high-level thoughts on what this is trying to achieve from at least the standpoint of a tool for meetings.

 WARNING: This repository contains an archive of all of our meetings and will become quite large over time.
 Be sure to have a good Internet connection before